gramineproject/gramine/Documentation/performance.rst

    (optimizations enabled) makes Gramine performance more similar to release build.

 #.
+Profiling the code inside the SGX enclave can be done on debug enclave.
+   Add ``sgx.debug = true`` to manifest to specify debug enclave.

+#.
 Add ``sgx.profile.enable = "main"`` to manifest (to collect data for the main
    process), or ``sgx.profile.enable = "all"`` (to collect data for all processes).